Shareholder Agreements Solicitors

 Every shareholders’ agreement will differ depending on the number of shareholders, the proportions they hold and the dynamics between them.

-Drafting a shareholders’ agreement without legal input is therefore risky, as it could mean you are legally bound to something that doesn’t reflect your circumstances or has an impact that you never intended.
+Drafting a shareholders’ agreement without legal input is risky.
+It could mean you’re legally bound to something that doesn’t reflect your circumstances or has an impact that you never intended.
 Our company commercial solicitors can assist with the drafting of shareholders’ agreements.

-You may also be presented with a shareholders’ agreement to sign by your business partners (particularly if you are a minority shareholder).
+You may also be given a shareholders’ agreement to sign by your business partners (particularly if you’re a minority shareholder).

-If you’re at all uncertain about the implications of what you’re agreeing to, it’s worth seeking advice from an experienced commercial solicitor who can advise you on any pitfalls.
+If you’re uncertain about the implications of what you’re agreeing to, our commercial solicitors can advise you on any pitfalls.

 We can propose a fixed fee to prepare or review a draft shareholders’ agreement so you have certainty on costs.

-Experience tells us it is well worth investing that money to put in place a good agreement, to avoid much greater costs in sorting out any issues or disputes down the line.
+Experience tells us it is well worth investing that money to put in place a good agreement.
+It can avoid much greater costs in sorting out any issues or disputes down the line.

 Our expert company commercial solicitors can provide advice on shareholder agreements and related company and commercial legal issues.
 To speak to a lawyer specialising in business law, call us on 0117 325 2929 or complete our online enquiry form.